Omico/Gradm/README.md

 * The Generated code is fully Java.
 Usable, and that's it.
 Not good for reading.
 * No official dependencies update support.
-* No customized space, it may reject all better possibilities.
-* Terrible restrictions, like naming: https://github.com/gradle/gradle/issues/18208, https://github.com/gradle/gradle/issues/18201.
+* Terrible restrictions, like naming: <https://github.com/gradle/gradle/issues/18208>, <https://github.com/gradle/gradle/issues/18201>.
-* The configuration quickly fell into chaos as the project grew.
 * And more...?

 **Gradm** was born for the above problems.
 It has an excellent ability of dependencies management and versions update.